How to Read and Understand the Bible

 When we consider Hebrew, one of the most ancient languages in the world, literacy was reserved for the priests and scribes.
 Commoners listened to the oration of their teachers.
 In biblical times, people did not write — they spoke, heard, and listened, hence the apostles advent of teaching, exhorting believers to preach and hear the Word, with respect to the illiterate abroad.
 Common people were not privileged to reading and writing.
 Literacy was reserved for the elite classes such as royalty, priests, scribes, and those of noble birth who could afford tutoring.
 The modern literacy we enjoy today is the exception to what most individuals worldwide have lived without since the beginning of time.
 Therefore, books, writings, and the authors who wrote them were the exception rather than the rule.
 Authored works were a rarity for multiple reasons; literacy aside.
 Paper, ink, inscription, and transcription came with great expense and tedious labor.
 Materials were essentially quill, gall, and leather parchment.
 Mass printing came centuries later and by today’s standards would be antiquated.
 Therefore, authors and their works were very revered.
 With respect to the holy texts, the reverence was exponentially greater.
 If you wanted a copy — it came by hand.
 Scribes gave their entire lives to such consummate projects.
 The value of such works was beyond any monetary measure.
 Many holy texts were never copied and we sadly suffered their loss throughout the ages due to war, famine, fire, and flood.
 When such archaic writings as the Dead Sea Scrolls were eventually discovered, you can only imagine the incredible worth and value inherently found.

 To this very day many believers worldwide have no written language, and therefore are illiterate.
 Some of the most remote areas of the world rely upon oration and the hearing of God’s word, just as in the apostle’s day.
-These believers, although never reading a bible, much less reading one, are subject to the Holy Spirit as their teacher, as Jesus Christ instructs (John 14:26), and as John distinctly outlines (1 John 2:27).
-To be deprived of a Bible is not to be deprived of God’s Spirit or His salvation, or of His intimate knowledge.
+These believers, although never owning a bible, much less reading one, are subject to the Holy Spirit as their teacher, as Jesus Christ instructs (John 14:26), and as John distinctly outlines (1 John 2:27).
+To be deprived of a Bible is not to be deprived of God’s Word.
+God is able to speak to His children by His Spirit.
+With that said, to be deprived of a Bible is not to be deprived of His salvation, or of His intimate knowledge.
 According to His Word, He lives and moves in us, fellowshipping with us through the constant communion of prayer by His Holy Spirit (see Romans 8).
 Therefore, let it be known that although illiteracy exists among believers, it is not to be assumed those individuals are any less genuine or proven in their faith.
 If that were the case, the early Church of Acts would have failed miserably.
 On the contrary, they turned the world upside down for God.
 So let us understand that literacy is an immeasurable gift we often take for granted in the modern civilized world, especially if our native tongue is written.
 However, it is not required.
 To own a bible is indeed a luxury.
-But being able to read it, and furthermore understand it, is a unique privilege many Christians have never known.
-That gift of literacy, the luxury of owning a Bible, and the privilege of reading it is not something the early Church possessed.
+But being able to read one, and furthermore understand it, is a unique privilege many Christians have never known.
+That gift of literacy, the luxury of owning a Bible, and the privilege of reading one is not something the early Church possessed.
 They relied wholly upon oration, which is the preaching and hearing of the Word by the Apostles, which they were furthermore exhorted to do themselves once they were learned.
 Many illiterate or unlearned believers today find themselves in the same situation as the early Church.

 Latin and English were the first languages used in Bible translation following the inception of the original texts.
 Not all translations are the same.
 In an attempt to bridge the gap between such ancient languages with modern English, multiple translations have been authored collaboratively, each with their own unique objective and style.
 Scribes, biblical scholars, and theologians have spent thousands of hours in painstaking and God-fearing effort toward making the Bible fit for the masses.
 Sadly, some have altered those texts for their own deceitful purpose, while others have kept the biblical mandate in the strictest measure, deliberating over every jot and tittle of every letter originally penned.
 Case and point: not every bible translation is biblical.
 Therefore, when choosing a bible translation, one must understand the translator’s goal and the manner in which the undertaking was performed.

 The Bible is full of prose and poetry, history and prophecy, and various chronological accounts upon which Jews rely for their ancestral lineage, historical timelines, and practical faith.
 Many of its books are written in Hebrew.
 Because the bible is exclusively Jewish, it becomes expedient for any believer to understand the method and style of historical Jewish culture and Hebraic writing, regardless of the language found in the particular book.
-The same is equally true for the New Testament despite the fact it was written in Greek, because it was penned by the apostles who were indeed Jewish men.
+The same is equally true for the New Testament despite the fact that it was written in Greek.
+Although the New Covenant (testament) was written in Greek, which was necessary for the Gentile churches, it still holds true to the Hebraic writing style, being penned by the Apostles who were Jewish men.

 The books of the Bible are categorized, not always chronologically, but by author and genre.
 History, poetry, and prophecy accounts for the Old Testament.
 The New Testament is much the same: the history of the Gospels and Acts followed by the Epistles which are further categorized by author, and then the prophetic book of Revelation.
 As for chronology, the Bible rightly opens with Genesis and closes with Revelation.
 We clearly see the beginning and the end established.
 But what is in-between can be a little messy to sort out if you’re unlearned.
 Developing a Bible reading plan that accounts for a chronological timeline can be very worthwhile.
 This is where a prescribed reading plan is helpful.
 But it may require skipping books.